gwendebrul/login_logger/README.md

 clone this to a folder on your server, then put the path to this script in your .bash_profile and create a .env file in the script's folder.

 ## Environment variables ##
-The only environment variable you need to set, is the URL to your webhook on IFTTT.
+The only environment variable you need to set in the .env file is the URL to your webhook on IFTTT.
 ```bash
 IFTTT_URL : the url to your IFTTT webhook
 ```